Article highlights

 These symptoms may be subtle, but they can gradually worsen over time.

-2. Impaired Judgement
+2. Impaired judgment and decision-making

 Poor decisions can include: